Chapter 6: The Great West Road

 Two deep wrinkles originated at the corners of the old man’s eyes, from whence they drifted over and down behind his high cheek-bones.
 From there they angled lower, where upon they seemingly attach to the lobes of his large ears, holding them to his head like the stay lines of a vintage square-rigger.

 As if seeking the source of their support, my eyes were drawn to the other two parallel wrinkles which angled down with unusual severity over the inner hollowness of his cheeks, until they brushed the corners of his purse-lipped mouth.
 At this point the straightness of the furrows were warped in a gentle curl round the edge of a slight smile, which played hide and seek with the hint of a faint inner mirth.
-It appeared to be permanently sequestered below the surface of his face, like the smile of a bride hidden behind the mesh of her veil.
+This appeared to be permanently sequestered below the surface of his face, like the smile of a bride hidden behind the mesh of her veil.

 But it wasn’t only the seductive friendliness of his smile which peeped out from under the shroud.
 There was also a hint of an inner joy.
 It intrigued me.
 It tugged and held my attention, like the flame of a candle curves the flight of a moth.